Learning how to find beta readers is a challenge for new authors.

-That was the job for your book editor and proofreader during the writing process.
+That was the job of your book editor and proofreader during the writing process.

 What your beta readers will read is the final version of your manuscript.

-You want to know how readers are going to react to your book.
+You want to know how readers react to your book.

-But you want feedback that is going to be more than whether a beta reader liked or disliked your book.
+But you want feedback that will be more than whether a beta reader liked or disliked your book.

-If you only ask a reader what do you think, you are unlikely to get much useful information.
+If you only ask a reader what do you think, you are unlikely to get much helpful information.